-Mobile phones are a major cause of distraction and as a result, can increase the risk of accidents and injuries.
-They should only be used in a place of safety, never:
+Mobile phones are a major cause of distraction and, as a result, can increase the risk of accidents and injuries especially where headphones or Earbuds are used.
+They should only be used in a place of safety and where it is permitted, never:

 - > In or near the vicinity of flammable gases or liquids.
-Or when fuelling vehicles or equipment. - > In any area where distraction may reduce your awareness to significant hazards. - > When driving. - > In secure equipment rooms or other areas which may be adversely affected. - > Trackside during traffic hours except in case of emergency then only in a place of safety. - In any area where they are banned.
+Or when fuelling vehicles or equipment. - > In any area where distraction may reduce your awareness to significant hazards. - > When driving. - > In secure equipment rooms or other areas which may be adversely affected. - > Trackside during traffic hours except in case of emergency then only in a place of safety. - > In any area where they are banned or you are instructed not to used them.